apache/shenyu-website/content/en/projects/shenyu/shenyu-optimize/index.md

 ---
 title: ShenYu Optimize
-keywords: shenyu
+keywords: Apache ShenYu
-description: performance optimization for shenyu
+description: performance optimization for Apache ShenYu
 ---

 ## Description

-* This doc shows how to do performance optimization for shenyu.
+* This doc shows how to do performance optimization for Apache ShenYu.

 ## Time Consumption

-* ShenYu is JVM driven and processing time for a single request is nearly between `1-3` ms.
+* Apache ShenYu is JVM driven and processing time for a single request is nearly between `1-3` ms.

 ## Netty Optimization